-- 8.83 All cheques drawn on the Council's main bank accounts or imprest cheques, will be signed by the Chief Finance Officer or a signatory authorised by him or her. - 8.84 The Chief Finance Officer is responsible for ensuring that all payments made from the main bank accounts by way of Clearing House Automated Payments (CHAPs) and Bankers Automated Credits (BACs) transactions are properly controlled and suitably authorised.
+- 8.81 All cheques (except imprest account cheques) for the Council's main bank accounts shall be produced directly from Agresso in a format approved by the Chief Finance Officer, who shall make proper arrangements for the preparation and despatch of the cheques, and for the custody of blank cheques. - 8.82 Imprest cheques shall be ordered and controlled by the Chief Finance Officer who shall make proper arrangements for the safe custody of blank cheques and the preparation, signing and despatch of the cheques. - 8.83 All cheques drawn on the Council's main bank accounts or imprest cheques, will be signed by the Chief Finance Officer or a signatory authorised by him or her. - 8.84 The Chief Finance Officer is responsible for ensuring that all payments made from the main bank accounts by way of Clearing House Automated Payments (CHAPs) and Bankers Automated Credits (BACs) transactions are properly controlled and suitably authorised.